Skip to main content

 If you’re wondering what pro rata salary is, you’re not alone.

-The term might already be in your vernacular, but understanding it and being able to calculate pay and pro-rata holiday entitlement accurately can be a different ball game altogether.
+The term might already be in your vernacular, but understanding it and being able to calculate pro-rata pay and holidays accurately can be a different ball game altogether.

-If there’s one thing employees are rightly entitled to, it’s correct and prompt salary payment, but to deliver that, you have to first work out what wage you need to pay them and when
+If there’s one thing employees are rightly entitled to, it’s correct and prompt salary payments.
+But to deliver that, you have to first work out what wage you need to pay them and when.
+Doing this correctly will ensure you maintain a positive relationship with your staff.

 What does pro-rata salary mean?

 A pro-rata salary is when you pay an employee a proportion of what would be their full salary if they worked full-time.
-Pro-rata salary needs to be calculated for part-time employees, anyone who job shares or receives a promotion in the middle of a pay period, if someone takes unpaid leave, or if an employee joins (or is dismissed from) your company in the middle of a pay period.
+Pro-rata salary calculations apply to part-time employees and anyone job sharing.
+They are also necessary if an employee receives a promotion, takes unpaid leave, or joins (or leaves) the company during a pay period.

-In all these circumstances, you need to be able to pro-rata their salary accordingly and ensure they’re paid the correct amount, which can get confusing, particularly if you’re managing the process manually.
+In all these circumstances, you need to be able to pro-rata their salary accordingly.
+This is a crucial aspect of managing modern employment contracts, and will ensure your employees are paid the correct amount.
+However, this can get confusing, particularly if you’re managing the process manually.

 A pro-rata salary example: